SergeWilfried/dunia-protocol-core/docs/protocol/access-control/README.md

 ### Guardian 🛡️

 The Guardian enables quick feature shutdowns during unforeseen events.
 It can revoke any role from the above described role types.
 It can also shut off additional protocol functionality, and force reweights.
-It cannot manage PCV or mint FEI.
+It cannot manage PCV or mint COWRIE.

-{% page-ref page="../../governance/fei-guardian.md" %}
+{% page-ref page="../../governance/cowrie-guardian.md" %}